GSTT-CSC/gstt-csc-old/howto.md

    >  The website should be available locally on `http://localhost:4000` now

 10. Make changes to your code using your favourite editor/IDE (just use Pycharm)

-   >  See the changes update on your local website by refreshing `http://localhost:4000`

 11. Commit your code once you're happy with your changes using the template below
 12. Publish your branch to github
 13. On the Github website, go to `Pull requests` and click `New pull request`